Assessment in early childhood education

 This article provides the pediatric health care provider with a summary of key components of the most recent version of this law.
 Guidance is also provided to ensure that every child in need receives the EI and special education services to which he or she is entitled.

 This online chapter from the book Early Childhood Assessment: Why, What, and How discusses assessing young children who are members of ethnic and racial minority groups in the United States, young children whose home language is not English, and young children with disabilities.
+The entire book is available to download for free.

 This National Early Childhood Technical Assistance Center paper presents a synthesis of innovative practices and ideas for explaining procedural safeguards to families in ways that are supportive of their role as partners in the early intervention process.